oneananda/AWS_Operations/Learning/008 AWS API Gateway/00EQ API Gateway/README.md

 - **D. Use AWS IAM roles and policies:** IAM roles and policies control access permissions but do not handle rate limiting or usage management for APIs.

 ### Question 5
-**Question:** In AWS API Gateway, which of the following methods can be used to minimize the cold start latency when using Lambda functions as the backend?
+In AWS API Gateway, which of the following methods can be used to minimize the cold start latency when using Lambda functions as the backend?

 **Options:**